 - The monthly payroll lacks behind as there are certain regions that wish to pay their employees more frequently.
 In British Columbia, as per the rules the companies have to pay their employees at least double per month.
 This suggests that the employer needs to at least opt for a semimonthly pay period, which means to pay the employees twice per month, which is in general on the 15th and the last day of the month.
 There are many other laws for salaried versus hourly employees in other regions.
 Such as in Saskatchewan, if the employers employ monthly salaried employees, then they can pay them on a monthly basis, however, for all other employees, paying at least semi monthly is mandatory.

 - The issue with monthly payroll doesn’t end over here, it adds up to employee redemption.
 Most of the times, employees find it difficult to stretch their money out over the complete month.
-Most bills get due on a monthly basis, for which the employees should be ready to pay their bills when they get their pay cheque and budget the rest for the other expenses, but this sounds too theoretical.
-In actual, it becomes challenging for the employees to proportion their money for the entire month, especially for the ones who live pay cheque to pay cheque.
+Most bills get due on a monthly basis.
+For this the employees should be ready to pay their bills when they get their pay cheque.
+And further budget the rest for the other expenses, but this sounds too theoretical.
+In actual, it becomes challenging for the employees to proportion their money for the entire month.
+Especially for the ones who live pay cheque to pay cheque.
 If the employee faces trouble establishing a monthly budget routine, they might find it difficult to manage until they are paid again, which piles up to their difficulties.

 Deciding Between Payroll Options

 As stated before, deciding between the two has always been confusing for the employers.
-But before jumping on to any conclusion, the user should make note of the payroll ordinances in that particular region where they have set up their company.
+But before jumping on to any conclusion, the user should make note of the payroll ordinances in that particular region.
+Where they have set up their company.
 If the employer is situated in a region that demands two pay periods per month, then in that case monthly payroll might not be a better option.
 Once the employer gets familiarize with the laws, the user can measure the pros and cons of the particular events.
-Moreover, a frequent payroll period assists the employees avoid having “more month at the end of the money” as the saying goes.
+Moreover, a frequent payroll period assists the employees avoid having “more month at the end of the money”.